align="middle" alt="art deco style">

 Art Deco Style Jewelry History

+Women's lives changed dramatically during the early 20th Century.
 The Suffrage Movement was actively engaged in protests, demonstrations and rallies to campaign for the woman's right to vote.
+During WWI millions of women set off to work to fill the positions of men fighting in the war.

 A new spirit of freedom and liberation was taking over and out went the traditional, meek woman and in swaggered the ballsy, short-haired, sexually-confident flapper!